U.S. attorney general orders probe into mistreatment of gay employees

 In particular, the survey identified concerns inside both the FBI and BOP - the two largest components of the Justice Department.
 It also uncovered repeated criticism within the FBI Academy, the agency's law enforcement training and research center, over how gay people are evaluated and treated.

-Representatives from the FBI and BOP could not be reached for immediate comment.
+An FBI representative said in a statement that the agency "is committed to fostering diversity and inclusion in our workforce" and it does "not tolerate discriminatory behaviors."

+The BOP, in an emailed statement, said it "does not tolerate discrimination" and any allegations of misconduct are taken seriously.
+"We are committed to ensuring a safe work place that is free of discrimination and harassment," the statement said.

-(Reporting by Sarah N. Lynch; editing by Chizu Nomiyama and Tom Brown)
+(Reporting by Sarah N. Lynch; Editing by Chizu Nomiyama, Tom Brown and Daniel Wallis)